 Once you’ve got on top of that you can expand your 'empire'.

 Done using something?
 Most people will put it down somewhere nearby, with the intention of putting it away later.
-But messy places are full of these intentions.
+But disorganized places are full of these intentions.

 Instead of letting things pile up, put them away immediately.

-Information and requests come at you verbally, electronically or on paper.
+Information and requests come at you verbally, digitally or on paper.

 Use the simplest, fewest and most accessible capture tools you can to act as your inboxes.

-Have an A4 tray and dump everything on that, then choose a regular time to go through it.
-This works particularly well if you really want to learn how to organize paperwork.
+Have an in tray and dump everything on that, then choose a regular time to go through it.
+This works particularly well if you really want to organize paperwork.

 If your filing system is too complicated or inaccessible, chances are you won’t use it.